ToritoIO/SupaHack/chrome_extension/README.md

 SupaExplorer helps security reviewers, red-teamers, and Supabase builders discover how an application talks to Supabase without leaving the page they are testing.

+## Architecture Diagram
+Review the end-to-end flow in the [architecture diagram](./architecture-diagram.md).

 ## Demo Video

 <a href="https://www.youtube.com/watch?v=qMo5tozDHxE">